The intricate theatrics of the Korea talks

 The chairs were also custom-made for the summit and they include a little dig at Japan.

-Featuring a map of the whole Korean peninsula they also show the disputed Dokdo islands, controlled by Seoul but also claimed by Tokyo.
+Featuring a map of the whole Korean peninsula they also show the disputed group of islands known as Dokdo by South Korea and Takeshima by Japan.
+The islands are controlled by Seoul but also claimed by Tokyo.
 Both Koreas are united in their dislike of Japan.

 The decor